matthewtoast/welltale/README.md

 It will soon also comprise:

-- A web app to browsing, purchasing, and play stories
+- A web app to browse, purchase, and play stories (plus author portal to publish them)
   - See web/ for code, sst.config.ts for deployment, and jobs/ for background tasks
-- An author portal to upload and monetize stories (same codebase as web app)
-- An iOS app for browsing, purchasing, and playing stories
+- An iOS app to browse, purchase, and play stories
-  - See ios/ for iOS application code
+  - See ios/ for iOS application code; run yarn ios:typecheck to see build problems

 Stories may short, long, or even "infinite".
 Their interactivity affordances may be anything from explicit user prompts, to subtlely included dynamic data from the user's environment, to full-on dialog with NPCs.